baggo/tips/README.md

 Incidentally, this method fits in naturally into the `initial` expression of `for` loops since keywords like `var` cannot be used in sequence expressions.

 ## Condensing conditionals
-Most `if` statements can be condensed into plain expressions by using ternaries or logical operators, allowing you to use them in `for` loops.
+Most `if` statements can be condensed into conditional expressions or logical expressions, allowing you to use them in `for` loops.

 ```javascript
 // Generic `if` statement